A comprehensive study of time delay between optical/near-infrared and X-ray emissions in black hole X-ray binaries: Introduction

 The disk instability model (DIM) was developed to explain the outbursts observed in compact binaries \citep[see][and references therein]{hameury_review_2020}.
 During the quiescent phase of a binary system, the accretion disk slowly builds up; its temperature increases until it reaches at some place in the disk the hydrogen ionization temperature, which triggers a thermal-viscous instability and results in an outburst.
 In the outburst phase, the light curves of BHXRB systems display a variety of profiles, the most common being the fast-rise exponential-decay type observed in X-rays and optical-infrared (OIR) \citep{harmon_batse_1994,tanaka_black_1995}.
 Other patterns can be observed, including plateaus, multiple peaks, secondary maxima \citep{chen_properties_1997,Yan2015, tetarenko_watchdog_2016}.
 Typically, an X-ray outburst is accompanied by multi-wavelength flares, ranging from radio to gamma-rays \citep{mcclintock_black_2006,you_observations_2023}.
 It is important to note that different emitting regions and processes are involved at different wavelengths.

-Radio emission mainly comes from the synchrotron process occurring in jets \citep{fender_jets_2006, bright2020}, whereas hard X-ray emission is generated by Comptonization within advection-dominated accretion flows (ADAFs) \citep{narayan_advection-dominated_1998,poutanen_accretion_1998,Kawamura2023,you_observations_2023,you2024} and/or relativistic jets \citep{markoff_jet_2001,kara2019,ma2021,marino2021,you2021,peng2023,zhang2023}.
+Radio emission mainly comes from the synchrotron process occurring in jets \citep{fender_jets_2006, bright2020}, whereas hard X-ray emission generated by the scattering of soft X-rays within the Comptonizing corona.\citep{narayan_advection-dominated_1998,poutanen_accretion_1998,Kawamura2023,you_observations_2023,you2024} and/or relativistic jets \citep{markoff_jet_2001,kara2019,ma2021,marino2021,you2021,peng2023,zhang2023}.
 During the decaying hard state of MAXI J1820+070 (while transitioning from the soft state back toward the quiescent state), it was observed for the first time that the radio flux lags behind the X-ray flux by approximately 8 days \citep{you_observations_2023}.
-This observation suggests that the X-ray emission during the decaying hard state of MAXI J1820+070 is primarily produced by the ADAF.
+These day-scale delays are hardly explained by jet propagation but can be naturally accounted for by an expanding advection-dominated accretion flow (ADAF).
+In this scenario, the magnetic field strength within the expanding ADAF lags behind the hard X-ray emission.
+Since jet power is linked to the inner magnetic field strength, this delay naturally produces the observed radio lag.
+This implies that the X-ray emission during the decaying hard state of MAXI J1820+070 is primarily produced in the ADAF.